vbaunique1

 • Kings

-Note: To count the number of unique values in a different range, simply change A2:A11 in the For Each loop to a different range.
+Note: To count the number of unique values in a different range, simply change A2:A11 in the For Each loop to the desired range string, ensuring the quotation marks remain intact.
+For maximum performance and flexibility, consider defining the range dynamically based on user input or data parameters determined at runtime.

 x